What Is Cisco VIRL?

 The following is an example of properly-formatted user data:

-NOTE: Your user-data is not visible to anyone other than you or authorized project collaborators and is encrypted when sent to Packet.
+NOTE: Please ensure you are indenting the key from start to finish.
+Also, your user-data is not visible to anyone other than you or authorized project collaborators and is encrypted when sent to Packet.
 If you're concerned about providing confidential information in this manner you can skip entering user-data and customize VIRL from the UWM once deployed.

 When you've entered your user-data it should appear like the following, except with your confidential passwords and license information: